 Applicants bid for interviews with company representatives and have the opportunity to market themselves and their proposals.
 These interviews have provided the talent with valuable experience and interviewers have widened their knowledge of the available talent pool in readiness for formal recruitment opportunities.

-To date, eight Move on Up events have been held:
+To date, nine Move on Up events have been held:

 Since 2003 these events have received tremendous support from more than 70 employers and industry bodies, particularly the BBC, and also from Channel 4, ITV, PACT, Skillset, and the RadioCentre.
 Individuals associated with the project have given generously in terms of time and commitment and have helped us to overcome the inevitable obstacles associated with a large project of this nature.

 Essential funding for Move on Up has been provided by the Equal Fund via Skillset and the London Development Agency’s Creative London and Diversity Works for London schemes.
 The TUC, led by Brendan Barber and his equality team, have also provided valuable and continuous support for the project from its inception.

 From 2003 – 2007 across the five Move on Up events BECTU scheduled approximately 3,000 one-to-one meetings between almost 1,000 BME professionals and 400 industry executives.